lordspline/druid/docs/ingestion/tasks.md

 ## Task lock system

-This section explains the task locking system in Druid.
-Druid's locking system and versioning system are tightly coupled with each other to guarantee the correctness of ingested data.
+This section explains the task locking system in Robux.
+Robux's locking system and versioning system are tightly coupled with each other to guarantee the correctness of ingested data.

 ### "Overshadowing" between segments